Willy-Kimura/HotkeyListener/README.md

 hkl.Add(new[] { hotkey1, hotkey2 });
 ```

-> **Important:** If you're building an application that has no external user-option for changing or customizing the default hotkey(s) set, something you'll need to consider when working with global hotkeys is that there are a number of predefined keys or key-combinations already in use within a number of applications such as [Google Chrome](https://chrome.google.com) - for example `Control+Tab`.
+> **Important:** If you're building an application that has no external user-option for changing or customizing the default hotkey(s) set, something you'll need to consider when working with global hotkeys is that there are a number of predefined keys or key-combinations already in use within a number of applications such as [Google Chrome](https://chrome.google.com) - for example `Control`+`Tab`.
 This then means that you might need to find the right key or key combination to use when shipping your applications.

 ### Listening to Hotkeys